www.humanshadowtalk.com

 OK.
 Fight only when necessary, never for glory, and only for defense.
 Got it.
 Act like Yoda.

-so against human nature, with its psyche simply crammed full of archetypes like the ogre, the tyrant, the selfish stepmother, the cruel Baba Yaga.
+Which is so against human nature, with its psyche simply crammed full of archetypes like the ogre, the tyrant, the selfish stepmother, the cruel Baba Yaga.
 No wonder it takes some yoga, some sort of spiritual discipline, to access our saint or our wise ruler!

-leave it on, stomp around like Achilles, reap the spoils of victory, scare the shit out of lesser mortals -- half the time we don't know if what we're fighting for is worth having.
+And not only do we have trouble changing masks -- we want to put that warrior mask on and leave it on, stomp around like Achilles, reap the spoils of victory, scare the shit out of lesser mortals -- half the time we don't know if what we're fighting for is worth having.
 I gave up 35 years of my life and all I got was a heap of possessions and a giant mortgage I'll never be able to pay off.

 What if the warrior finds himself engaged in a battle he no longer believes in, or feels to be unjust?